 Authentication Guide

-Basic HTTP authentication and OAuth 2.0 are both supported depending on the security requirements and technical limitations of the organization.
-Each of your applications is issued a token and secret (viewable in your dashboard) that are used in either method.
+Alloy supports both basic HTTP authentication and OAuth 2.0, depending on the security requirements and technical limitations of your organization.
+Both methods use a token and secret (viewable in your dashboard) issued to each of your applications.

 📘